mycelium-com/wallet-android/docs/multi-currency.md

 ```
 The methods of WalletAccount cover all operations necessary to manage an asset.
-The Mycelium Wallet user is able to get the balance for the specific asset, get the list of transactions,
+The Mycelium Wallet's user is able to get the balance of the specific asset, get a list of transactions,
-prepare a transaction by signing it and broadcast it to the network.
+prepare a transaction by signing it, broadcast the transaction to the network.

 As long as a majority of crypto-currencies have their own transaction formats
 and address representation, the *WalletAccount* interface use templates.
 To describe the specific